bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-30-newsletter.md

   protection against [side channel][topic side channels] attacks, yet Bitcoin Core doesn't provide auxiliary randomness in its implementation.
-Andrew Chow answers that the current implementation is still safe and that no PR has been opened to address the recommendation.
+Andrew Chow answers that the current implementation is still safe and that no PR has been opened to address the recommendation. {% assign timestamp="47:40" %}

 ## Releases and release candidates